tetratelabs/qcon-labs/docs/circuit_breakers.md

 kubectl apply -f cb-web-frontend.yaml
 ```

-If we re-run Fortio this time, we'll get zero or close to zero HTTP 503 reponses.
+If we re-run Fortio this time, we'll get zero or close to zero HTTP 503 responses.
 Even if we increase the number of requests per second, we should only get a small number of 503 responses.
 To get rid of the remaining failing requests, we can increase the `http1MaxPendingRequests` to 2:

 ```yaml linenums="1" hl_lines="10"
 apiVersion: networking.istio.io/v1alpha3